nowfloats/ANAChat-iOS/README.md

             @import GooglePlacePicker;

-Connect to `ChatViewControllerDelegate` and the implement the below method:
+Connect to `ChatViewControllerDelegate` and implement the below method:

             controller.delegate = self